 Sources on Hartman: "El Grotto Find," Chicago Defender, 7 September 1946; El Grotto ad, Chicago Defender, 25 January 1947; George T. Simon, "Executive Singer," Metronome, December 1949, p.
 18; Will Friedwald, "Johnny Hartman, 1923-1983: An Appreciation," liner notes, The Johnny Hartman Collection 1947-1972 (Universal City, Cal.: Hip-O, 1998).

-Marl Young (p, dir); others unidentified; Johnny Hartman (voc).
+Marl Young (p, dir); Melvin Moore (tp); other musicians unidentified; Johnny Hartman (voc).

 United Broadcasting Studios, Chicago, c.
 February 1947

-All of our information on this release comes from Art Zimmerman.
+Our information on this release came from Art Zimmerman.
+Photos of the label (now available at the Internet Archive, archive.org) show that Melvin Moore was featured on trumpet on both sides, that Marl Young was responsible for the arrangements, and that Young cowrote one of the tunes.
 Billboard reported on March 22, 1947 that "John Hartman and Viola Jefferson, singers" had been signed by Sunbeam.
-If Sunbeam got around to recording Viola Jefferson (at this session or another one), nothing was ever released.
+If Sunbeam got around to recording Viola Jefferson (at this session or a different one), nothing was ever released.

-Young also scouted and recorded Bob Carter, a bassist who headlined one of the piano trios then popular in Chicago clubs; his bandmates were "Professor" Art Simms on piano and "Sir" Walter Scott on guitar.
-(Among the other many other active trios using the same instrumentation during this period were those of Robert "Prince" Cooper and Jimmy Bell, who recorded for Aristocrat; Edward "Duke" Groner, who recorded for 20th Century and Aristocrat; Loumell Morgan, who worked frequently in Chicago but made his records in New York; plus of course the Big Three Trio with Willie Dixon and Leonard "Baby Doo" Caston, which had a longstanding relationship with Columbia.)
+Young also scouted and recorded Bob Carter, a bassist who headlined one of the piano trios then popular in Chicago clubs.
+Carter's bandmates at the time were "Professor" Art Simms on piano and "Sir" Walter Scott on guitar.
+(Among the other many other active trios using the same instrumentation during this period were those of Robert "Prince" Cooper and Jimmy Bell, who recorded for Aristocrat; Edward "Duke" Groner, who recorded for Ebony and Aristocrat; Loumell Morgan, who worked frequently in Chicago but made his records in New York; plus of course the Big Three Trio with Willie Dixon and Leonard "Baby Doo" Caston, which had a longstanding relationship with Columbia and OKeh.)

 Robert James Carter was born in Montgomery, Alabama, in 1917.
 He moved to Chicago as an adult, and served in the US Army during World War II.